Hannah Arendt: Paris (1933–1940)

 Later in 1935, Arendt joined Youth Aliyah (Youth immigration), (Note: Youth Aliyah, literally Youth Immigration, reflecting the fundamental Zionist tenet of "going up" to Jerusalem) an organization similar to Agriculture et Artisanat that was founded in Berlin on the day Hitler seized power.
 It was affiliated with Hadassah, which later saved many from the Holocaust, and there Arendt eventually became Secretary-General (1935–1939).
 Her work with Youth Aliyah also involved finding food, clothing, social workers, and lawyers, but above all, fund raising.
-She made her first visit to British Mandate of Palestine in 1935, accompanying one of these groups and meeting with her cousin Ernst Fürst there.
+She made her first visit to the British Mandate of Palestine in 1935, accompanying one of these groups and meeting with her cousin Ernst Fürst there.
 (Note: Hannah Arendt's mother, Martha Arendt (born Cohn) had a sister Margarethe Fürst in Berlin, with whom the Arendts sought refuge for a while during World War I. Margarethe's son Ernst (Hannah Arendt's cousin) married Hannah's childhood friend Käthe Lewin, and they emigrated to Mandatory Palestine in 1934.
 There, their first daughter was named Hannah after Arendt ("Big Hannah").
 Their second daughter, Edna Fürst (b.
 1943), later married Michael Brocke and accompanied her great aunt Hannah Arendt at the Eichmann trial) With the Nazi annexation of Austria and invasion of Czechoslovakia in 1938, Paris was flooded with refugees, and she became the special agent for the rescue of the children from those countries.
 In 1938, Arendt completed her biography of Rahel Varnhagen, although this was not published until 1957.
 In April 1939, following the devastating Kristallnacht pogrom of November 1938, Martha Beerwald realized her daughter would not return and made the decision to leave her husband and join Arendt in Paris.
 One stepdaughter had died and the other had moved to England, Martin Beerwald would not leave and she no longer had any close ties to Königsberg.